donovanbroquin/iut-laravel/README.md

 git clone dbroquin/iut-laravel
 ```

-> If you are using Windows, make sure to clone this repository in a WSL2 Ubuntu 24.04 distro
+> On Windows, please make sure to clone this repository in the WSL 2 Ubuntu 24.04 distro.

-Then, delete the `.git` directory at cloned repository root and follow the `or create a new repository on the command line` section showed by GitHub **excluding** the **first line**.
+Then, delete the `.git` directory in the cloned repository root and follow the `or create a new repository on the command line` section showed by GitHub **excluding** the **first line** and updating the `git add README.md` to be `git add .` .

 ### Clean the project
 Housekeeping time.

 Delete the following files and directories
 - .github
+- screenshots
 - dockerfile

 ### Start the environment